United Airlines (UAL)

 United Airlines Quarterly Revenue

 We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new property or trend.
-United Airlines’s annualized revenue growth of 8.8% over the last two years is above its five-year trend, but we were still disappointed by the results.
+United Airlines’s recent performance shows its demand has slowed as its annualized revenue growth of 5.4% over the last two years was below its five-year trend.
 United Airlines Year-On-Year Revenue Growth

-We can better understand the company’s revenue dynamics by analyzing its number of revenue passenger miles, which reached 59.52 billion in the latest quarter.
-Over the last two years, United Airlines’s revenue passenger miles averaged 8.7% year-on-year growth.
+We can dig further into the company’s revenue dynamics by analyzing its number of revenue passenger miles, which reached 73.77 billion in the latest quarter.
+Over the last two years, United Airlines’s revenue passenger miles averaged 6.1% year-on-year growth.
 Because this number aligns with its revenue growth during the same period, we can see the company’s monetization was fairly consistent.
 United Airlines Revenue Passenger Miles

-This quarter, United Airlines reported year-on-year revenue growth of 5.4%, and its $13.21 billion of revenue exceeded Wall Street’s estimates by 0.6%.
+This quarter, United Airlines grew its revenue by 2.6% year on year, and its $15.23 billion of revenue was in line with Wall Street’s estimates.

-Looking ahead, sell-side analysts expect revenue to grow 3.8% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and indicates its products and services will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to grow 7.4% over the next 12 months.
+Although this projection suggests its newer products and services will catalyze better top-line performance, it is still below average for the sector.

 6. Operating Margin